What is a Dye?

 What is a double bond?

 Simplified, Organic Chemistry is the chemistry of Carbon compounds.
-Dyes, Pigments, Pharmaceuticals and Vegetable Oils are generally Organic compounds.
+Many Dyes, Pigments, Pharmaceuticals and Vegetable Oils are generally Organic compounds.
 There can be carbon chains, with one carbon atom linked to another.
-In vegetable oils / fatty acid chain, there are normally 12 to 20 carbon atoms in a chain
+In vegetable oils / fatty acid chain, there are 12 to 20 carbon atoms in a chain - long chain fatty acids

-In saturated links / compounds, the electron sharing will be limited to a single electron.
-Comparatively, such saturated compounds will be less reactive / bovine.
+In saturated compounds, the sharing will be limited to a single electron by a carbon atom.
+Hence such saturated compounds will be less reactive / bovine.
 Coconut Oil, mineral oil, methane are examples for a fully saturated compound.

-a] It has to bleach / lighten the existing colour of the hair - Ammonia or Peroxide bleach - chemical bleach.
+a] Hair has to bleached to lighten the existing colour of the hair.
+It is Ammonia or Peroxide bleach - chemical bleach.
 It is an assumption that everything would work safely in the way we wish

 b] The dye has to colour the hair Chemically

 c] It has to stick to the hair for 2 to 4 months